Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Additional Experiments

-In this section, we extend the experiments in~\cref{ssec:Validation_width} from fully connected networks to convolutional neural networks in~\cref{fig:additional_cnn}.
-Compared with the fully connected network, the main difference of the convolutional neural network is that the gap between different depths is much larger than fully connected network, which is more in line with the relationship between robustness and depth under He initialization in~\cref{thm:perturbation_stability_lazy}.
+We extend the experiments of ~\cref{ssec:Validation_width} from fully connected networks to convolutional neural networks in~\cref{fig:additional_cnn}.
+Compared with the fully connected network, the main difference of the convolutional neural network is that the difference between different depths is much larger than fully connected network, which is more in line with the relationship between robustness and depth under He initialization in~\cref{thm:perturbation_stability_lazy}.